boxen/puppet-totalfinder/spec/fixtures/modules/stdlib/README.markdown

 ----
 Returns the number of elements in a string or array.

 - *Type*: rvalue

 sort
 ----
 Sorts strings and arrays lexically.

 - *Type*: rvalue

 squeeze
 -------
 Returns a new string where runs of the same character that occur in this set are replaced by a single character.

 - *Type*: rvalue

 str2bool
 --------
 This converts a string to a boolean.
-This attempt to convert strings that contain things like: y, 1, t, true to 'true' and strings that contain things
+This attempts to convert strings that contain things like: y, 1, t, true to 'true' and strings that contain things
 like: 0, f, n, false, no to 'false'.